pact-foundation/docs.pact.io/website/blog/2022-10-25-pact-open-source-update-october-2022.md

 That's all for now.
 Catch you on Slack!

-- Yousaf Nabi -- Developer Advocate at Pactflow and Community Shepherd at Pact.
+- Yousaf Nabi -- Developer Advocate at PactFlow and Community Shepherd at Pact.